 Great characters?
 Fashion to lust after?
 Well developed characters and storylines?
 Check, check and check!
 The Bold Type is one of those shows that isn’t often pushed out to audiences, but this Amazon Prime show has some awesome lesbian representation with main, badass character Kat Edison.

-Cosima in Orphan Black may be one of the best lesbian characters to come out of the TV in the last decade, bold statement but I said what I said.
-Not only is she wickedly smart, but her one-liners are quotable AF; if you haven’t seen it, spend this weekend binging on Netflix and ‘welcome to the trip man.’
+Cosima in Orphan Black may be one of the best lesbian characters to come out of the TV in the last decade, bold statement but we said what we said.
+Not only is she wickedly smart, but her one-liners are quotable AF; if you haven’t seen it, spend this weekend binging on Netflix and welcome to the trip man.

 Riverdale is your classic CW show based around a small town and a group of teenagers.
 It is a tried and tested formula, but that doesn’t make the show any less addictive.
 Granted the storylines have gone a little off-piste recently, but one thing that has kept us hooked is the romance between southside serpent Toni Topaz and resident rich bitch Cheryl Blossom.

 Ah, and here we are, the TV show that many an emerging lesbian watched with vigour.
 Orange is the new black was revolutionary when it landed on Netflix in 2013; not only was it showing real stories of women from a wide variety of backgrounds, cultures, and sexualities.
 It had fantastic lesbian representation for the 6 years it was on, and it showed how important representation in TV shows.

 Let us know which ones you’ve watched, or which ones you’re adding to your watch list, and if you’re more of a film person check out our top lesbian films on Netflix and Prime!